 It is not difficult to imagine what could happen if a cyberattacker was able to commandeer or compromise the artificial intelligence that manages fleets of driverless cars, road traffic systems, remote medical processes, industrial operations, drones, surveillance or personal smart devices.

-AI and 5G are poised to become one of the most impactful partnerships in human history, but like all co-dependent relationships they could spell trouble.
+5G and AI are poised to become one of the most impactful partnerships in human history, but like all co-dependent relationships they could spell trouble.
 With a broader attack surface 5G brings new opportunities to cybercriminals, while AI can be used just as effectively against the system it serves.
 Cybersecurity will need to evolve to be as intelligent as the connectivity it protects.